mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/guru-connector.md

 The Guru Microsoft Graph connector supports data visible to Only people with access to this data source (recommended) or Everyone.
 If you choose Everyone, indexed data appears in the search results for all users.

-If you choose Only people with access to this data source, you need to further choose whether your Guru Site has Microsoft Entra ID provisioned users or non-AAD users.
+If you choose Only people with access to this data source, you need to further choose whether your Guru instance has Microsoft Entra ID provisioned users or non-AAD users.

 To identify which option is suitable for your organization: